Addressing the Cost of Care

 The Health Insurance Marketplace—Established under the ACA, the Health Insurance Marketplace helps uninsured people find and apply for quality, affordable health coverage.
 Private plans in the Marketplace are required to cover a set of essential health benefits.
 And, low and middle-income people may qualify for lower costs, based on their household size and income.

-The initial open enrollment period for coverage through the Health Insurance Marketplace is over.
+The 2015 open enrollment period to obtain coverage through the Health Insurance Marketplace is over.
 However, you can still get coverage if you qualify for a Special Enrollment Period due to changes to your household, income, and some other factors.
 (Learn more about how you can get coverage outside the open enrollment period.)
-The 2016 enrollment period opens on November 15, 2014 for coverage beginning January 1, 2015.
+The 2016 enrollment period opens on November 1, 2015 for coverage beginning January 1, 2016.